-A four digit pin number will be assigned to each family upon enrollment.
+A pin number will be assigned to each family upon enrollment.
 All persons dropping off or picking up MUST have a pin number.
-The four digit pin number plus # will unlock the doors.
-To sign in and out, the same four digits plus a number 1-9 is used.
+The pin number plus # will unlock the doors.
+To sign in and out, another pin is specified for each pick up.
 Authorized pick-ups and their pin numbers will be issued to each family.